 How can you be tested for MTHFR?

 If you have certain health issues, your doctor may be able to order testing which may be covered by insurance.

-There are a number of online tests available.
-These are simple cheek swabs and range in price from $150-200.
+There are a number of online tests available, such as this one.
+These are simple cheek swabs and cost about $100.
 Your DNA will be analyzed, and typically uploaded to a web site or emailed to you.

 I personally have used 23andme, and have been happy with the results.
 This testing also sends you a report of ancestry and other gene mutations.

 What does it mean if you have MTHFR?

 Those with MTHFR gene mutations generally have a harder time detoxifying toxins, as well as high homocysteine levels (tampering with metabolism and the blood system), and low glutathione (helps detox the body).
 There is a great variance in the number of enzymes someone with MTHFR produces.
 Anywhere from 10 to 90 percent of the enzymes produced for normal cell function may be missing in an individual with one or two MTHFR mutations.

 As toxins build up in our bodies, our digestive system, circulatory system, lymph system, and immune system work hard to detoxify the toxins while using the vitamins and minerals to build up and repair good cells.
 If toxins build up to high amounts, and the body cannot detoxify them properly or quickly, toxemia may result.
 Depending on the toxins, state of health, and genes of the person, this may show in a number of ways as ill health effects and symptoms.

 A number of diseases have shown a connection with the MTHFR mutation, including: autism, digestive disorders, Parkinson’s and Alzheimer’s, chronic pain and chronic fatigue syndrome, bipolar, depression and anxiety, heart issues, ADHD, miscarriage, and other genetic disorders.